TheDelali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions - This creates a directory called my_dir with permissions 751 in the working directory.
 13-change_group - This changes the group owner of the file hello to school.
 100-change_owner_and_group - This writes a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+101-symbolic_link_permissions - This changes the owner and the group owner of _hello to vincent and staff respectively.